Travel guide

 Is there an eSIM that covers all of Central America at once?

-Yes, there are regional plans that group several countries in the area with a single installation, designed precisely for multi-country tours.
-Before buying, check the exact list of countries in the plan and confirm that all those on your route are included.
-If you plan to spend a lot of time in a single country, sometimes the individual eSIM for that destination is better.
+Yes, there are regional plans that group several countries in the area with a single installation, designed specifically for multi-country circuits.
+Before buying, check the exact list of countries in the plan and confirm that all the countries on your route are included.
+If you're going to spend a lot of time in a single country, sometimes an individual eSIM for that destination is a better deal.

 Which Central American country has the best coverage?

 Costa Rica and Panama usually offer the most solid network in tourist areas, with good 4G in cities and on the coasts.
-Guatemala and Nicaragua work well in common traveler spots, although in high-altitude or remote areas, the signal drops.
-In all, for getting around, booking, and communicating, coverage is more than sufficient.
+Guatemala and Nicaragua work well in common traveler destinations, although in high or remote areas the signal drops.
+In all of them, for getting around, booking, and communicating, coverage is more than sufficient.

 Will I lose internet when crossing a land border?

-You might lose signal for a while in the no-man's land between two countries.
+You might lose signal for a while in the no-man's-land between two countries.
 To avoid being stranded, have the eSIM for the destination country already installed and activate it as soon as you enter its coverage.
-If you use a regional plan that covers both countries, the change is automatic, and you won't even notice it.
+If you use a regional plan that covers both countries, the change is automatic and you won't even notice.
 Always download an offline map of the section.

 How many GB do I need for a month in Central America?

 It depends on your usage and how much Wi-Fi you find in hostels, which is quite a lot.
 For a month of average traveler use, calculate by total days: a comfortable reference is 1 GB every two or three days, so about 10 to 15 GB is usually enough.
-If you share internet with a laptop or upload many videos, increase the estimate.
+If you tether your laptop or upload many videos, increase your estimate.

 Can I make phone calls with the eSIM in the region?